camer0ni/chip-8-emulator/README.md

 <img src="https://github.com/camer0ni/chip-8-emulator/blob/main/Screenshot%20(319).png?raw=true" width="400">

-This is a simple Chip-8 emulator written in C++ using SFML.
+This is a Chip-8 emulator written in C++ using SFML.
 It runs on Windows for now, but I plan to make it work on other platforms later.
 Sound is not yet implemented, but I also plan to add sound in the future.
 This emulator can load and run Chip-8 ROMs.
 It has a clean display, accurate timers, and good control handling to make games playable.
 Games generally work, but some games may still have small bugs or glitches.
 The emulator requires Windows and Visual Studio or another C++ compiler that supports C++11 or later.
 You also need the SFML library installed and set up in your project to build and run the emulator.

 ## Controls